kgingras/blog/_posts/2015-2-13-Getting-Started-Yeoman.md

 $ grunt
 ```

-To get a quick view of what Yeoman made run the next command.
-This will set up a quick server to serve your angular app and even open a browser tab to it!
+To get a quick view of what Yeoman made, run the next command we will spin up a server to host our app.
+This command will also pull open a browser tab of your app!

 ```
 $ grunt serve